mikepdiy/Raspberry-PI-Maker-Toolkit/README.md

 # Raspberry-PI-Maker-Toolkit
 ![](pic_rpi_jtag.jpg)
 A multi protocol breakout HAT for Raspberry Pi that can work with all the models that have the 40 GPIO making this a versatile HAT for the maker in you plus the cheapest option to get into JTAG, SWDIO , SPI, I2C and UART .<br/>
  I was sick and tired of using expensive brand's to flash my projects under windows and every single time I had to figure out what was wrong.
 What update was going to crash which part?
 Will it be the driver ?
 Maybe one of the softwares in the chain ?
 So I decied to try and use OpenOCD under linux as the Raspberry Pi is a great candidate to be used as an interface for it.
-Once I got all working ( on a RPI0W) I never looked back and it is very straight forward to get all working. <\br>
+Once I got all working ( on a RPI0W) I never looked back and it is very straight forward to get all working. </br>

  # How to use it ?